EffectOrientedProgramming/book/Chapters/06_Failure.md

     end match
 ```

-Effects encapsulate the unpredictable parts of a system, so they must be able to express failure.
-Let's say we have an Effect `getTemperature` which can fail as it tries to make a network request.
+Suppose an Effect `getTemperature` can fail when it makes a network request.
 Let's assume it won't fail by running it in the "happy path":

 ```scala 3 mdoc:runzio